drguptavivek/central-frontend/docs/dev-server.md

 ### Setup
 1. Ensure your backend is running.
-2. If your backend is at `https://central-dev`, ensure `central-dev` is mapped in your `/etc/hosts` or accessible via Docker network.
+2. If your backend is at `https://central.local`, ensure `central.local` is mapped in your `/etc/hosts` or accessible via Docker network.

 ### Running
 Run the `client-dev` service: